-Toyama is prefecture located right next to Nagano, on the main island of Japan.
-It is quite easily accessible from either Osaka, Tokyo or Nagoya.
-This area, too, is famous for winter sports and amazing nature.
+Toyama Prefecture is located right next to Nagano on the main island of Japan.
+This area is famous for winter sports and amazing nature, too.

 Those Onsens are not owned by any hotel or lodge, so you can visit them for free.